 Jim Valvano and I first met in April 1991 after he agreed to be the keynote speaker at the Sertoma (“SERvice TO MAnkind”) sports banquet in Sioux City, Iowa.
-Our mutual friend, Dick Vitale, had delivered the keynote at the same event in 1989, and it was Dick who helped me convince Jimmy to make a similar trip to Iowa.
-Jimmy was the first keynote speaker in this event’s history who agreed to give his speech “in the round” and it resulted in an incredible evening.
+Our mutual friend, Dick Vitale, had delivered a keynote address at the same event in 1989, and it was Dick who helped me convince Jimmy to do likewise.
+Jimmy was the first speaker in the event’s history who agreed to give his speech “in the round” and it resulted in an incredible evening.
 His appearance came just one day after the 1991 Final Four in Indianapolis, and Jimmy was working on very little sleep.
-But I doubt anyone in the crowd even noticed, as the staging allowed him to connect in a unique way with everyone in the audience.
+But I doubt anyone in the crowd even noticed, as the staging allowed him to connect in a special way with everyone in the audience.
 Jimmy had them laughing one moment and moved to tears the next.
 One part of his speech focused on what he called the 4 E’s: Exuberance.
 Excitement.
 Energy.
 Enthusiasm.
 Jimmy challenged the audience that night: “Practice the 4 E’s.
 They are like magnets and people will be drawn to you and your passion.
 You will be a gift to those around you while infusing your own life with happiness.
 If you focus on injecting every moment of your life with unbridled enthusiasm, you will see monumental changes.”
 He punctuated his message with a quote from Ralph Waldo Emerson, “Nothing great can be accomplished without enthusiasm.”
 To this day, I’ve never met a more enthusiastic person than Jim Valvano.

 It has been gratifying to be involved over the years with various events in support of The V Foundation.
 Attending the ESPYs and participating in the ESPY Celebrity Golf Classic is always gratifying.
 Dick Vitale has frequently held a golf event in Iowa, and it’s been a pleasure to lend Dick and The 380 Foundation a hand with it.
-Honorees have included Fran McCaffery (Iowa) and Fred Hoiberg (Iowa State) in 2014; Ben Jacobson (Northern Iowa) and Mike Brey (Notre Dame) in 2015; Steve Prohm (Iowa State) and Dan Gable (Wrestling Legend) in 2016; and Fran McCaffery (Iowa) and Tom Izzo (Michigan State) in 2017.
-Dick also hosts the annual Dick Vitale Gala near his home in Sarasota, FL where he now raises more than $3 Million annually for The V Foundation, with the proceeds specifically earmarked for pediatric cancer research.
+Honorees have included Fran McCaffery (Iowa) and Fred Hoiberg (Iowa State) in 2014; Ben Jacobson (Northern Iowa) and Mike Brey (Notre Dame) in 2015; Steve Prohm (Iowa State) and Dan Gable (Wrestling Legend) in 2016; Fran McCaffery (Iowa) and Tom Izzo (Michigan State) in 2017; and Fran McCaffery (Iowa) and Derek Whittenburg (North Carolina State) in 2019.
+Dick also hosts the annual Dick Vitale Gala near his home in Sarasota, FL where he now raises more than $4 million annually for The V Foundation, with the proceeds specifically earmarked for pediatric cancer research.
 Our station in Sarasota, WSNN-TV, produced and broadcast a Dick Vitale Telethon in 2015 and 2016 in support of this annual Gala.
-In 2017 and 2018, WSNN-TV produced a series of special reports that aired in the week leading up to the Gala.
+In more recent years, WSNN-TV produced a series of special reports that aired in the week leading up to the Gala.
 The purpose of all such efforts is to raise awareness of, and funds for, the fight against pediatric cancer.

 For more on Jim Valvano and his famous ESPYs speech, read Don’t Give Up…Don’t Ever Give Up: The Inspiration of Jimmy V by Justin Spizman and Robyn F. Spizman (Sourcebooks, Inc., 2010).